Belize

 Mountain Pine Ridge Reserve

-Mayan cities
+Maya cities

-The Maya cities are often known mainly from Guatemala and Mexico, but Belize was also an important country for the Maya in the past.
-In the country you will find numerous Mayan cities and ruins, including in the Cayo district.
-Located in the Mountain Pine Ridge Reserve, Caracol is the most remote Mayan city.
-You reach the ruins via a dirt road.
-It is the most impressive Mayan city.
-A few minutes’ walk from the center of San Ignacio, discover the Mayan city of Cahal Pech.
+The Maya cities are often primarily known from Guatemala and Mexico, but Belize was also once an important country for the Maya.
+You will find countless Maya cities and ruins in the country, including in the Cayo District.
+Caracol is located in the Mountain Pine Ridge Reserve and is the most remote and most impressive Maya city.
+You reach the ruins via an unpaved road.
+Furthermore, discover the Maya city of Cahal Pech, located just a few minutes from the center of San Ignacio.

 Other activities